 Check out my web page on Adventure Motorcycling.

 For us bikers in the UK, Europe is just over the channel and you can travel by ferry or the quicker option of the Euro Tunnel making France and it neighbours a popular place to go.
 Of course, the British Isles has much to offer the biker too, especially Scotland and Ireland that both have stunning scenery, all be it the weather is not always so kind.

 Some of my favourite places to stay the other side of the channel are; Orchard Farm in the Somme region of Northern France or Two Wheel Moorings which is a little further South East in France.
 Over the border in Belgium you have AE Adventures which is very popular with bikers wanting the Nurburgring or Spa Francorchamps circuits.
 Then in the spectacular Black Forest region of Germany is Pension Williams which is ideally situated very close to the famous bikers road, the B500.
-Also in Germany is the popular Biker Only B&B. All these places are Biker friendly and run by English hosts that really make you feel welcome and have good knowledge of their local area and can advise on the best local biking roads too!
+All these places are Biker friendly and run by English hosts that really make you feel welcome and have good knowledge of their local area, plus they can advise on the best local biking roads too!